SECTION .1100 - WETLANDS AUGMENTATION

-(b) In addition to the requirements established in Rule .0201 or Rule .0202 of this Subchapter as applicable, all new and expanding wetlands augmentation facilities, as applicable, shall:
+(b) In addition to the requirements established in Rule .0201 or Rule .0202 of this Subchapter, all new and expanding wetlands augmentation facilities shall:

 (1) Identify the classification of the existing wetlands according to the most current version of the N.C.
 Wetlands Assessment Method (NC WAM) User Manual and information provided by the North Carolina Natural Heritage Program (NC NHP);

-(2) Identify the existing beneficial uses of the reclaimed water to the wetlands in accordance with 15A NCAC 02B .0231, and support any demonstration of net environmental benefit;
+(2) Identify the existing beneficial uses of the reclaimed water to the wetlands in accordance with 15A NCAC 02B .0231, and demonstrate the net environmental benefit;

 (3) Determine the hydrologic regime of the wetlands, including depth and duration of inundation, and average monthly water level fluctuations.
 An estimated monthly water budget shall be provided by the applicant and compared to actual conditions during operation;